code-423n4/docs/awarding/incentive-model-and-awards/historical-info.md

 ## Understanding historical grading for QA, Gas, and Analysis reports

-For audits that started before April 30, 2024:
+For audits that started after October 13, 2022 and before April 30, 2024:

 - Analyses, QA reports and Gas reports in this time period were graded A, B, or C.
 - C scores are unsatisfactory and ineligible for awards.